ramadhanialfarizi/itunes_video_app/README.md

 ### Running the project

-stay on the master branch and Clone this project into your local device
+Stay on the master branch and clone this project into your local device

 ```
 git clone https://github.com/ramadhanialfarizi/watchit.git